Tobin-jn/BYOB/GETTING_STARTED.md

 This is a general guide to setting up the BYO development environment on your local machine.

-The following guides are located in the wiki and provide more OS-specific step-by-step instructions:

-- [Ubuntu Setup Guide][ubuntu]
-- [macOS Sierra Setup Guide][sierra]
-- [OSX El Capitan Setup Guide][el-capitan]

 ### Dependencies

    * body-parser 1.18.3